manuGil/lecture-notes/git-notes.md

     $ git add treatments
     $ git status
     ```

 > **Explanation**: git doesn't track empty directories.
 Git tracks the content of a file (lines) and its name (including its path).

 #### b.
 Create Files on the Directory

+Creating some dummy files in the `treatment` directory:

 ```shell
 $ touch treatments/aspirin.txt treatments/ibuprofen.txt